wso2/docs-is/en/docs/guides/login/saml-app-config-advanced.md

 #### Response Signing Algorithm

-Specifies the ‘SignatureMethod’ algorithm to be used in the ‘Signature’ element in POST binding.
+Specifies the `SignatureMethod` algorithm to be used in the `Signature` element in POST binding.
 The default value can be configured through the `<IS_HOME>/repository/deployment.toml` file by adding the following config.

 ```toml
 [saml]
 signing_alg="signing algorithm"
 ```

-If it is not provided the default algorithm is RSA­SHA 1, at URI 'http://www.w3.org/2000/09/xmldsig#rsa­sha1'.
+If it is not provided the default algorithm is `RSA­SHA 1`, at URI `http://www.w3.org/2000/09/xmldsig#rsa­sha1`.

 ----

 #### Response Digest Algorithm

-Specifies the ‘DigestMethod’ algorithm to be used in the ‘Signature’ element in POST binding.
+Specifies the `DigestMethod` algorithm to be used in the `Signature` element in POST binding.
 The default value can be configured in the `<IS_HOME>/repository/conf/deployment.toml` file by adding the following config.

 ```toml
 [saml]
 digest_alg="digest algorithm"
 ```

-If it is not provided the default algorithm is SHA 1, at URI 'http://www.w3.org/2000/09/xmldsig#sha1'.
+If it is not provided the default algorithm is `SHA 1`, at URI `http://www.w3.org/2000/09/xmldsig#sha1`.

 ----